-Aesthetic Center & Plastic Surgery Clinic Manager - Responsibilities, Team & Work Environment
+Aesthetic Center & Plastic Surgery Clinic Manager – A Day in the Life

 Managers of aesthetic centers and plastic surgery clinics are in charge of the day-to-day operations of their facility, including accounting, staffing, and compliance.
 Consequently, physicians are better able to focus on serving patients and delivering top-quality outcomes.

 All forms of healthcare administration continue to rise at a rapid pace, but the niche of plastic surgery has seen its own noticeable uptick: according to the American Society of Plastic Surgeons (ASPS), nearly 18 million Americans underwent cosmetic procedures in 2018, marking five years of consistent growth.

 This isn’t the same job as that of clinical manager or hospital administrator, however.
 Aesthetic centers and plastic surgery clinics have quirks that other medical facilities don’t.
 For example, aesthetic centers and plastic surgery clinics generally offer voluntary treatments and therefore are reliant upon marketing to drive their business.
 This makes management of these facilities much more like managing a business in the corporate world.
 On the other end of the spectrum, however, aesthetic centers and plastic surgery clinics are dealing with some decidedly non-corporate ideas, such as drastically altering someone’s appearance or redefining a patient’s personal identity.

 This is a profession that’s part sexy and part technical.
 It’s about the human perception of self, but sometimes it’s also about aesthetic enhancements.
 One minute you could be talking tummy-tucks, and the next you could be outlining treatments that can give a burn victim their smile back.
 It’s business; it’s pleasure; it’s numbers; it’s image.
 You just wouldn’t find these sorts of contrasts if you were managing, say, an allergist’s private practice.